zoolanders/documentation/src/pages/essentials-for-yoothemepro/integration.md

 ## Addons Selection

-**Essentials for YOOtheme Pro** is structured into what we call addons.
+Essentials is structured into what we call addons.
 Each addon holds a set of features with a specific purpose and is independent from the others.
-Decide which ones are needed for the project in hand and disable the rest in the `Customizer -> Essentials -> Advanced` panel.
+Decide which ones are needed for the project in hand and enable them in the `Customizer -> Essentials -> Advanced` panel, keep the rest disabled as best practice.

 {% image %}
 ![Essentials Settings Advanced Panel](/assets/ytp/settings-advanced.webp)